 Match Fees

 Will be confirmed each game but the general plan is that they are £10.
-Teas will hopefully be provided by the opposition and any ground charges waived so we can donate the full £10 to the NBCC CIC causes, projects and charities being promoted on the day.
+Teas will hopefully be provided by the opposition and any ground charges waived so we can donate the full £10 to the NBCC CIC causes, projects and charities.
 Full details will be provided on the relevant Match Day Page.

 Kit